opencv/opencv/doc/tutorials/core/mat-mask-operations/mat_mask_operations.markdown

 CV_Assert(myImage.depth() == CV_8U);  // accept only uchar images
 @endcode
 We create an output image with the same size and the same type as our input.
 As you can see in the
-@ref How_Image_Stored_Memory section, depending on the number of channels we may have one or more subcolumns.
+@ref tutorial_how_to_scan_images_storing "storing" section, depending on the number of channels we may have one or more subcolumns.
 We will iterate through them via pointers so the total number of elements depends from this number.
 @code{.cpp}